-Nitin Sawhney has released nine studio albums, each garnering critical acclaim.
+Nitin Sawhney has released ten studio albums, each garnering critical acclaim.
 Indeed, Sawhney has received no less than 17 major national awards for his album work alone.
 In 1999 Sawhney released his fourth breakthrough Gold selling album, ‘Beyond Skin’, on London’s Outcaste Records, which took a prestigious Mercury Music Prize nomination and won Sawhney the coveted South Bank Show Award.

 After a subsequent signing to Richard Branson’s V2 Records, Sawhney released the millennial epic and Silver certified ‘Prophesy’ in 2001, winning a MOBO Award as well as a BBC Radio 3 Music Award.